alexpalms/TLeague/docs/EXAMPLE_DIAMBRA_ARENA_SP_PPO.md

-# Example for Running Pong2p with SelfPlay + PPO
+# Example for Running DIAMBRA Arena with SelfPlay + PPO

 `cd` to the directory `Tleague/examples` and run the following command lines each in a separate terminal.